chriskish19/dirt/README.md

 Its a simple syntax parser that looks for right token and in the right place.
 If there is a syntax error the terminal will output a syntax error.
 But only a general error it doesnt tell what token is missing or where.
 There is no limit to the amount of directories to be monitored/synced but each will use a 4MB buffer so keep that in mind.
-The file can be named anything but the extension type must support UTF text. if there is spaces in the path wrap it in double quotes "./hello world folder".
+The file can be named anything but the extension type must support UTF text.
+Currently v1.0 doesnt support spaces in the directory name.
+But Ive added code to support spaces and will add it to the next release.
 </p>

 ## Arguments: